 Ali Moradi, M.Eng., MBA

-Ali offers 10+ years of experience as a mining engineer working on various mining engineering and mining construction projects.
+Ali offers 10+ years of experience as a mining engineering working on various mining projects.
 Specialized in tunnels development from grassroots stage through design and engineering to actual construction and commissioning, Ali steadily gained recognition for his diversified knowledge of mining engineering, including rock mechanics, geotechnical investigations, stability analysis of tunnels, slopes and waste dams, selection of mechanized excavation methods, design and planning of trenches and benches.
 He carried the roles ranging from a junior mining engineer to a tunnel construction manager with responsibilities which included project management duties for planning, scheduling, operation control and auditing of the operating policies related to Quality Plan, Site Specific Health & Safety Plan.
 In 2016, Ali also obtained his Master Degree in Business Administration from Wurzburg, Germany.

 Hubert Movado, Ph.D., P.Geo.